danmcne/Camouflage-Development-Suite/README.md

 ### Colour Palette Editor

-- 2–10 colours with per-swatch colour picker, from
+- 2–10 colours with per-swatch colour picker, from either a standard palette or from images
 - Lock individual colours so evolution further palette modification doesn't alter them
 - Extract a palette from a collection of images using k-means clustering
-- Six built-in presets: Military, Desert, Urban, Warm Urban, Woodland, Arctic
+- Nine built-in presets: Military, Desert, Urban, Warm Urban, Woodland, Arctic, Cool Hi-Contrast, Warm Hi-Contrast and Random
 - Extending a preset fills new slots with perceptually similar variants

 ---

 ### Second Generator Layer

 Any two generators can be composited with five blend modes (Normal, Multiply, Screen, Overlay, Soft Light) at adjustable opacity.
-Generators that support `transparent_bg` (Urban Geometric, Collage, Dazzle, Plaid) can be used as overlays without a solid background bleeding through.
+Generators support `transparent_bg` and can be used as overlays without a solid background bleeding through.

 ---